kakaroto/Beyond20/README.md

 The options page was copied in part from the `D&D Beyond Toolbox` extension available [here](https://github.com/mouse0270/Beyonds-Toolbox/).
 The html and css files are licensed under the MIT license which is provided in the LICENSE.MIT file

-The condition icons (FVTT-module/beyond20/conditions) are from https://game-icons.net/ and licensed under a Creative Common CC-BY 3.0 License.
-The license for those icons is available at https://creativecommons.org/licenses/by/3.0/
+The condition icons (FVTT-module/beyond20/conditions) are for the most part taken from https://game-icons.net/ and licensed under a Creative Common CC-BY 3.0 License.
+You can find each icon's source and respective license in the FVTT-module/beyond20/conditions/LICENSE file